Apollorion/manifests.io/README.md

 `text` is the text displayed in the frontend application as the source of the example
 `source` is the url the text will link to

-If the url needs to reference a specific branch, you can use `$BRANCH` within the `url` and `branch` within the dictionary to define what branch to use.
+If the url needs to reference a specific branch, you can use `$BRANCH` within the `url`.
 The `url` in the below example would resolve to `https://myamazingpod.com/my-awesome-branch/example.yaml`.
 This is useful when using github raw content and the same path can support multiple different versions.
 ```python